bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ![screen_4](https://github.com/LucianoBestia/cargo_crev_reviews_workspace/raw/main/images/screen_4.png "screen_4")

 The program lists all the dependencies of the project with data about reviews.
 It shows all the dependencies including the transient dependencies.
 It is easily more than 100 crates in the list.

+## cargo tree

+Cargo-tree is a Rust utility that shows all the ramification of dependencies in your Rust project.

 ## your personal reviews